syncfusion-content/windowsforms-docs/WindowsForms/checkboxadv/CheckBoxAdv-Settings.md

 # CheckBoxAdv Settings

-This section discusses the various states of the CheckBoxAdv control and the method of associating values with the states.
+This section discusses the various states of the `CheckBoxAdv` control and the method of associating values with the states.

-It includes the below given topics.

 ## CheckBoxAdv States